Susan M. Chialastri, DMD, MS

 Periodontology is the study of the specialty area in dentistry which encompasses the prevention, diagnosis and treatment of diseases of the supporting and surrounding tissues of teeth, or their substitutes, and maintenance of the health, function and esthetics of these structures and tissues.
-The Department of Periodontology faculty at The Maurice H. Kornberg School of Dentistry is comprised of experienced, diverse and internationally-renowned clinicians and researchers originating from a wide range of countries, educational backgrounds, and diagnostic/treatment philosophies in Periodontology.
+The Department of Periodontology and Oral Implantology faculty at the Temple University Maurice H. Kornberg School of Dentistry is comprised of experienced, diverse and internationally-renowned clinicians and researchers originating from a wide range of countries, educational backgrounds, and diagnostic/treatment philosophies in periodontology and oral implantology.

-The mission of the Department of Periodontology at The Maurice H. Kornberg School of Dentistry is to provide excellence and innovation in education, patient care and scientific discovery in the field of Periodontology.
+The mission of the Department of Periodontology and Oral Implantology at the Temple Universtiy Maurice H. Kornberg School of Dentistry is to provide excellence and innovation in education, patient care and scientific discovery in the field of periodontology and oral implantology.
 To meet these objectives, the Department's primary goals are to:

 - provide educational programs to train predoctoral dental students, graduate students and dental professionals in present-day knowledge and clinical practice skills pertaining to diagnosis, treatment and prevention of human periodontal diseases, as well as training in placement and maintenance of endosseous dental implants

-- advance understanding of the interrelationships between fundamental concepts in Periodontology and other oral health disciplines
+- advance understanding of the interrelationships between fundamental concepts in periodontology and oral implantology with other oral health disciplines

 - provide periodontal health care services and education to the community and dental profession